easonlee66/GC-server_html/README.en.md

 1.  download zip.
 2.  find GC-server.html,run it.
-3.  or find gamecenter.html,run it

 #### Instructions

-1.  xxxx
-2.  xxxx
-3.  xxxx
+1.  sign in/up have a bug,so you can find gamecenter.html,run it.

 #### Contribution